 The Article 20 Network was formed by activists whose personal experiences convinced them that, despite a blooming global protest movement, encroachments on and negative attitudes toward public demonstrations were threatening expression.
 Someone had to stand up for those who stand up.
-Looking to the Universal Declaration of Human Rights for guidance, we came up with our name and our mission:

 The Article 20 Network defends and advances the human right to Freedom of Peaceful Assembly worldwide.